ptabordab/automated-penetration-platform/README.md

 which is not possible with manual testing.

-**Frequency**: Automated tool scan replicate tests as of ten as needed, sometimes multiple times a day.
-This helps testers stay on top of security and vulnerability issues within the system.
+**Frequency**: Automated tool scan replicate tests as of ten as needed, sometimes multiple times a day.This helps testers stay on top of security and vulnerability issues with in the system.

 **Stress reduction**: Automated testing can reduce stress levels for testers and developers, allowing them to focus on other projects and tasks that require